CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_08_isprime_en-US/isprime.md

 ---
 # isPrime

 Write a function `isPrime(n: int) -> bool`, which takes an integer `n` and returns whether it is a prime number.
-Assuming that numbers >= 2 are always passed.
+Assuming that numbers passed to the function will always be >= 2.

 Save this function in a file named `isprime.py`.

-> Information on prime numbers can be found here: https://en.wikipedia.org/wiki/prim numbers
+> Information on prime numbers can be found here: https://en.wikipedia.org/wiki/Prime_number

 > You can reuse this feature in future tasks:\
 > Make sure that the file is in the same folder as the new task and use `import isprime`.